 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

 Funeral Parlour

 Hardware and Trade Supplies

 Service station District centre zone code

 Multiple dwelling Healthy waters code

 Parking station If building height does not exceed Infrastructure works code

 Residential care facility 17m Landscape code

 Retirement facility Transport, servicing, access

-Rooming accommodation and parking code
+Rooming and parking code

-Short term

 accommodation

+Short term accommodation

 Impact assessment

 Any other use not listed in this table.

-ole and not meeting the description of development and assessment The planning scheme
+Any use listed in this table and not meeting the description listed in the categories of development and assessment column.
+The planning scheme

 Any other undefined use 9.